Gizra/drupal-starter/README.md

 This command is also useful if a deployment got stuck due to non-deployable config changes, so it can reboot the environment from scratch.

+### Tailor the Pantheon environment

+During the deployments, `web/sites/default/settings.pantheon.php` gets copied to `web/sites/default/settings.php` into the Pantheon repository, so any kind of configuration override (SMTP credentials, dev mode alterations) can be injected to that file.

 ## Deploy Environments

 To Deploy to a Pantheon environment (e.g. TEST or LIVE) you can use